aturner-epcc/docs-test2/docs/user-guide/containers.md

 and run your application on that host in it’s native Ubuntu environment.

 Singularity also allows you to leverage the resources of whatever host you are on.
-This includes high-speed interconnects (i.e. Infinband on ARCHER2), file systems (i.e. /lustre on ARCHER2) and potentially other resources (e.g. the licensed Intel compilers on ARCHER2).
+This includes high-speed interconnects (i.e. Slingshot on ARCHER2), file systems (i.e. /lustre on ARCHER2) and potentially other resources.

+!!! note
-**Note:** Singularity only supports Linux containers.
+    Singularity only supports Linux containers.
 You cannot create images that use Windows or macOS (this is a restriction of the containerisation model rather than Singularity).

 ## Useful Links